SwedbankPay/developer.swedbankpay.com/checkout/v3/standard/index.md

 **Redirect** sends the payer to a Swedbank Pay page where we handle the authentication and purchase process.
 The payer will be redirected back to you when the purchase is completed or if the payer aborts the purchase.
-The payment page will be styled by Swedbank Pay.
+The purchase page will be styled by Swedbank Pay.

-With **Seamless View**, the payer stays at your site, and you initiate the Swedbank Pay authentication and payment module in an iframe.
-The checkin and payment component will be styled by Swedbank Pay.
+With **Seamless View**, the payer stays at your site, and you initiate the Swedbank Pay authentication and purchase module in an iframe.
+The checkin and purchase component will be styled by Swedbank Pay.

 Read more about our two integration alternatives by clicking the links below.